Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 # Off-Heap Memory Usage

 XAP can store the values of indexed fields in the process native (off-heap) memory.
 This is done to avoid having to fetch data from the disk for queries that only need the index.
-This feature is on by default, and can be disabled by setting the `space-config.engine.blobstore_offheap_optimization_enabled` space property.
+This feature is off by default.
+To enable it, configure the  following Space properties:

+- `space-config.engine.blobstore.offheap.enabled` - Disabled (false) by default.
+- `space-config.engine.blobstore.offheap.max_memory_size` - Amount of memory allocated to the off-heap memory, in bytes.
+Required if the previous property is set to "true".
+Sample values: `15MB`, `15mb`, `30b`, `4gb`

-This optimization behavior is relevent for operations that don't need the un-indexed field values in order to execute.
+This optimization behavior is relevant for operations that don't need the un-indexed field values in order to execute.
 The current operations that benefit are:

 - Read with projection and only indexed fields in query and projection - primary instance optimization
 - Take with only indexed fields in query - backup optimization